 Tiffany’s current research interests focus on the etiological and causal relationships between PTSD and substance abuse, as well as possible treatment interventions for individuals living with this co-morbidity.
+She is working on her dissertation, examining the role that emotion regulation flexibility plays in alcohol use.
 In her spare time, she enjoys jogging, watching movies, trying new restaurants, and spending time with friends.

 Jenzer, T., Meisel, S. N., Blayney, J. A., Colder, C. R., & Read, J. P. (2019).
 Reciprocal processes in trauma and coping: Bidirectional effects over a four-year period.
 Psychological trauma: theory, research, practice and policy.